aidan1156/jamie-setch-band-website/README.md

 # jamie-setch-band-website

-Quick website I made for a friend hosted on Cloudflare pages
+Quick website I made for a friend hosted on Cloudflare pages, https://jamiesetch.com